IBM/ibm-rpa-cli/docs/guide/package.md

 ## Prerequisites
 To issue `rpa package` commands you need to have
-* a project configuration file within the working directory - see [managing projects](guide/project.md) section
+* a project configuration file within the working directory - see [managing projects](guide/project.md) section.
 * a package source configuration file within the working directory - see [managing package sources](guide/package-source.md).

 ## Installing packages